Literature / Lyttle Lytton Contest

 A yearly competition run by Adam Cadre

-since 2001, where people compete to submit the the most atrocious opening line to a novel they can think of
+since 2001, where people compete to submit the most atrocious opening line to a novel they can think of

 , reaching for maximum entertainment

 .
 The contest is a derivative of the annual Bulwer-Lytton contest, which has the same purpose; Cadre started Lyttle Lytton when entries in the original contest started getting too unwieldy

 for his taste (the initial rules for the competition stipulated that an entry could feature no more than 33 words.
 The rules have since been revised such that the total length of an entrant's combined entries can be no greater than 200 characters).
 The contest website is here